-Born and bred in the Midwest, Susan currently lives on a lake in the beautiful state of Texas with her wickedly funny husband and their two mixed breed dogs, Tanner and Lady.
+Born and bred in the Midwest, Susan lives on a lake in the beautiful state of Texas with her wickedly funny husband and their two mixed breed dogs, Tanner and Lady.

-She’s been a mom, wife, color consultant, researcher, salesperson, university dean, and science writer, among other things.
+An author, blogger, nature-junkie, and believer in Happily Ever After, she’s been a mom, wife, color consultant, researcher, salesperson, university dean, and science writer, among other things.

 She loves the Hobbit and the Lord of the Rings, fishing, Star Wars, outdoor photography, Harry Potter books, journaling, pizza, Catfish and Carp YouTube videos, classic movies, musicals and collecting quotations.